l4rm4nd/LinkedInDumper/README.md

 ## ✨ Requirements

 LinkedInDumper talks with the unofficial LinkedIn Voyager API, which requires authentication.
 Therefore, you must have a valid LinkedIn user account.
-To keep it simple, LinkedInDumper just excepts a cookie value provided by you.
+To keep it simple, LinkedInDumper just expects a cookie value provided by you.
 Doing it this way, even 2FA protected accounts are supported.
 Furthermore, you are tasked to provide a LinkedIn company URL to dump employees from.

 #### Retrieving LinkedIn Cookie